wp-plugins/yabp/readme.txt

 Displaying bol.com products in blog posts and on pages is nothing new.
 Therefore this plugin takes this to the next level.
 The product data as price, delivery time and rating are updated automatically at a selected interval.
 Its display and style can be highly customized.
 You can choose to show the (new) buttons of the Partner Program, and you can choose to record the impressions of your products on your website in the Program.
 And last but not least, the display of products is designed to be integrated in desktop, mobile and responsive themes.

+From version 1.1, you are able to display bol.com deals in your blogs posts and at your pages.
+You add the desired categories to the database, retrieve their shortcodes, and put them anywhere on your website to display deals in the same way as the bol.com products.

 = Features =

 * Easily display bol.com products anywhere in blog posts or at pages
+* NEW: Easily display automatically updated bol.com deals
-* User-friendly process to add products to your database from the Catalog
+* User-friendly process to add products and deals to your database from the Catalog
 * Search for products in either the Dutch or the Belgium Catalog
 * Prices, delivery times and ratings are automatically updated
 * Highly customizable layout, and you can choose between product links and the new bol.com buttons